kkjasoncheung/farmradar-final/README.md

 Streamer.rb is a ruby script to open a multi-threaded application which parses sensor data from a serial port of an arduino in the background.

-dash-int is the folders that contains the Sinatra app for the front end using the Dashing framework that connects to our sensors and hardware.
+dash-int is the folders that contains the Sinatra based web app written in Ruby.
+The front end of the web app uses the Dashing framework that connects to our sensors and hardware to generate an intuitive and easy to use Dashboard that displays real-time data.

 The DevPost link to this project is: https://devpost.com/software/farm-radar